thedf/localpilot/README.md

 # localpilot

+!
+This is a fork of [danielgross](https://github.com/danielgross)'s [localpilot](https://github.com/danielgross/localpilot) implementation with addition of supporting Remote OpenAI Compatible APIs and the bypass for auth for the Copilot and Copilot Chat extensions. !

-_Use GitHub Copilot locally on your Macbook with one-click!_
+_Use GitHub Copilot and Copilot Chat locally on your Macbook with one-click!_

 ![image](https://github.com/danielgross/localpilot/assets/279531/521d0613-7423-4839-a5e8-42098cd65a5e)